-While the new bridge has been opened to traffic, construction activities continue.
-Dismantling of the old main span and Yerba Buena Island detour continues.
-Environmental mitigation of migratory bird habitat on the old span continues to be a challenge during dismantling and is an increasing cost and schedule risk that has been identified for the project.
 A comprehensive risk assessment continues to be performed for each project in the program on a quarterly basis.
 Based upon these assessments, a forecast is developed using the average cost of risk.
 These forecasts can increase or decrease as risks are identified, resolved or retired.
-The program contingency is currently \$135 million in accordance with the TBPOC-approved budget.
-As of the end of the third quarter of 2014, the 50 percent probable draw on program contingency is \$171 million.
-The potential draw ranges from about \$100 million to \$250 million.
-We are mindful that the 50 percent probable draw exceeds the program contingency, and are working to identify additional cost-saving strategies to bring the two amounts into better balance.
+The program contingency is currently \$135 million in accordance with the TBPOC approved budget.
+As of the end of the fourth quarter of 2014, the 50 percent probable draw on program contingency is \$156 million, which exceeds the contingency balance by \$21 million.
+The potential draw ranges from about \$75 million to \$225 million (refer to Figure 1).